xenkuo/ccpp_theme/README.md

 # README

-On VS Code, you deserve a better color theme for C/C++ language.
+---

-With the power of semantic tokens provided by MS C/C++ extension or clangd extension, VS code could recognize more syntax tokens for C/C++.
+**A theme dedicated for C/C++ programer.**

-However, so for no theme releases the real power of this, **C/C++ Theme** tries to change this and offer you an amazing C/C++ program experience on VS Code.
+---

-**C/C++ Theme** could recognize plenty of tokens and provide a systematic, consistent and non distractive visual experience.
+With the power of semantic tokens provided by MS C/C++ extension or clangd extension, VS code could recognize **many more** syntax tokens for C/C++. **C/C++ Theme** leverages on this feature, tries to offer a easeful C/C++ programming experience and provide a systematic, consistent and non distractive visual experience.
 Below are some samples.

 > **C/C++ Theme** with MS C/C++ extension